What is Bone Conduction and How Does it Help us Perceive Sound?

 Bone Conduction and The Military

 Tactical bone conduction headsets were used long before they became readily available to the public.
-The military used them as way to effectively and discretely communicate with one another without diminishing their situational awareness—the ability to be vigilant to their surroundings.
+The military used them as a way to effectively and discretely communicate with one another without diminishing their situational awareness—the ability to be vigilant to their surroundings.

 Bone Conduction and Aural Rehabilitation